airbytehq/airbyte/docs/integrations/sources/bing-ads.md

 ## Getting started (Airbyte Open Source)
 ### Requirements
-* A Microsoft User account with access to at least one Microsoft Advertising account
-* A Microsoft Ads Customer ID
-* Your Microsoft User ID
 * A developer application with access to:
   * client ID
   * client secret